cem-akkaya/LightAwareness/ReadMe.md

 ## Overview

-This is an Unreal Engine plugin to detect light conditions on any actor independent of Light Source Type, Screen Effects, and similar.
+Light Awareness is an Unreal Engine plugin that lets any actor detect how much light it is currently exposed to regardless of light type, global illumination, or post-effects.

-This plugin is an actor component where snapshots a buffer image from the world with given variables.
-Process the buffer image pixels from the memory and brute forces the brightest pixel in the light gem.
-This plugin is created on an ingenious method of [Dark Mod](https://www.thedarkmod.com/main/) indie game, re-creating approach in a more accurate calculation in Unreal 5+.
+The component captures a small scene buffer, processes pixels (CPU or GPU), and returns a brightness value that can be used for stealth mechanics, AI awareness, dynamic material effects, and more.

 You can define the processing method and efficiency on the component and on the blueprint level depending on the usage.
 You can define your own rules in blueprints or C++ to get light status from the component, or you can get the buffer image array on the tick to process further calculations